PODCASTS

 Together, they talk about their various jobs and missions, and share details about their unique professional paths.

-The podcast episode was hosted by Cornell University students Jeffrey Xue, a NAFSN student staff member, and Letiuasema Nuusila of MANRRS Cornell.
-They are joined by Natalie Cruz, NAFSN Co-Director.
+Hosted by Cornell University students Jeffrey Xue, a NAFSN student staff member, and Letiuasema Nuusila of MANRRS Cornell, joined by Natalie Cruz, NAFSN Co-Director.
+Sponsored by FarmWise Indiana.

 Growing Evidence